Can Old Tests Do New Tricks for Resolving SWE Issues?: Evaluation

 \subsection{Experiment Setup.}

 To avoid long test suite runs while ensuring the quality of selected tests, we set $k=10$ (Section~\ref{sec:test-file}) in \approach after performing small-scale empirical experiments to balance efficiency and test quality.
 We conducted experiments on two datasets: \lite~\cite{swebench-lite} and \verified~\cite{swebench-verified}, both derived from \swebench~\cite{jimenez_et_al_2024}.
 We used two models, GPT-4o~\cite{hurst2024gpt} and Claude-3.7-Sonnet~\cite{claude}, with temperature set to $0.8$ following best practice in prior work~\cite{xia_et_al_2025}.
-For reproduction test generation, we used Otter~\cite{ahmed_et_al_2025}.
-For patch selection, we directly leveraged the buggy function localization and patches provided by Agentless~\cite{xia_et_al_2025}.
+For reproduction test generation, we used Otter~\cite{ahmed_et_al_2025} , which corresponds to the \textit{Reproduction} component in Figure~\ref{fig:approach}.
+For agentic patch generation, we integrate \approach into two top-performing open-source agents on \lite and \verified with their original underlying models.
+Specifically, we use SWE-agent~\cite{jimenez_et_al_2024} with Claude-Sonnet-4 on \lite and Trae-agent~\cite{gao2025trae} with Claude-Sonnet-3.7 on \verified; these correspond to the \textit{patch generation} agents at the top of Figure~\ref{fig:approach}.
+Since Trae-agent leverages test-time scaling in its approach, which substantially increases execution cost, we disable test-time scaling, report and compare results from a single run, following a similar evaluation in related work~\cite{xia2025livesweagent}.
+For patch selection, we directly leveraged the buggy function localization and patches provided by Agentless~\cite{xia_et_al_2025}, which corresponds to the \textit{patch selection} component in Figure~\ref{fig:approach}.
 We briefly discuss these two approaches and highlight their limitation for better analysis of the results.